 Credit risk is the risk of financial loss resulting from a counterparty's failure to discharge an obligation.
 The Company, from time to time, is exposed to credit risk associated with its securities lending program with its custodian, RBC Investor Services Trust ("RBC IS"), as its lending agent.
-The Company is also, from time to time, exposed to counterparty risk associated with forward foreign currency contracts.
-The Company reviews the credit worthiness of the counterparties on an ongoing basis.
-At December 31, 2012, the Company was exposed to \$nil (2011 - \$12,000) of receivables relating to the positive fair value of forward foreign currency contracts.
+Security lending may result in credit exposure in the event that the counterparty to the transaction is unable to fulfill its contractual obligations.
+The risk is managed by the receipt of collateral and the use of a counterparty whose credit worthiness is considered sufficient based on the Company's evaluation.
+The Company had exposure to securities lending arrangements at December 31, 2013 of approximately \$19,342,000 (2012 - \$14,651,000).
 There was no significant exposure to credit risk to other receivable balances because of their short-term nature.
-The Company had exposure to securities lending arrangements at December 31, 2012 of approximately \$14,651,000 (2011 - \$nil).